Explicit Facial Expression Transfer via Fine-Grained Representations

 In the second training stage, we train $E_f$ and $E_r$ with the parameters of $D_u$ and $D_d$ fixed.
 To enforce $E_f$ to discard AU information, we define an AU intensity confusion loss $\mathcal{L}_u^{(E)}$ as

-where $E_{f}$ is trained to make $D_u$ output the average probability $1/(l+1)$ for each intensity index.
-The least-squares loss employed in Eqs.~\eqref{eq:L_uD} and~\eqref{eq:L_uE} is beneficial for stable adversarial training~\cite{mao2017least}.
+where $E_{f}$ is trained to make $D_u$ output the average probability $1/(l+1)$ for each intensity index, as visualized in Fig.~\ref{fig:adv_training}(b).
+The $L_2$ loss employed in Eqs.~\eqref{eq:L_uD} and~\eqref{eq:L_uE} is beneficial for stable adversarial training~\cite{mao2017least}.
 Since $\mathbf{f}^a_{f}$ cannot be classified with AU intensities by $D_u$, it is AU-free.

-Meanwhile, we want $\mathbf{f}^a_{r}$ to be free of identity information so that the identity will not be transferred from $\mathbf{I}^a$ to $\mathbf{I}^b$.
-Similarly, we can define an identity discrimination loss $\mathcal{L}_d^{(D)}$ and an identity confusion loss $\mathcal{L}_d^{(E)}$ which are used in the first and second training stages, respectively.
+Meanwhile, we want $\mathbf{f}^a_{r}$ to be free of identity information so that the identity will not be transferred from image $\mathbf{I}^a$ to another image $\mathbf{I}^b$.
+Similar to Eqs.~\eqref{eq:L_uD} and ~\eqref{eq:L_uE}, we can define an identity discrimination loss $\mathcal{L}_d^{(D)}$ and an identity confusion loss $\mathcal{L}_d^{(E)}$:

+which are used in the first and second training stages, respectively.
 The adversarial training between $E_r$ and $D_d$ encourages $\mathbf{f}^a_{r}$ to be identity-free.